 7.4 You must pay the Fees:

-a) by the 7th of the month following the date of invoice; and
+a) by the 20th of the month of the invoice; and

 8 INTELLECTUAL PROPERTY

 8.1 Subject to clause 8.2, title to, and all Intellectual Property Rights in, the Service, the Website, and all